tuw-cpsg/tuw-cpsg.github.io/tutorials/docker-ros/README.md

 On the host do:

 * Setup the network with Daisy.
-You will need to connect to [Daisy's network] install `openssh-server` and exchange SSH keys (see [network setup]).
+You will need to connect to [Daisy]'s network install `openssh-server` and exchange SSH keys (see [network setup]).

 * Create a folder for your [ROS workspace] and download the [general-ros-modules